enonic/cms2xp/README.md

 ## Notes

 There are some remarks and limitations on the exported data:
+- The source CMS data must be from Enonic CMS version 4.7.
+To convert from an older installation (e.g. 4.5.x, 4.4.x) it is necessary to first upgrade to the latest CMS 4.7 version.
 - The Menu tree of the sites is exported maintaining the same structure.
 CMS page templates are converted to XP page-template, and portlets are converted to XP fragments.
 But the parts and pages generated in the app are placeholders.
 The xsl logic and datasources from CMS is currently **not** converted to XP.
 - CMS section does not have an equivalent in XP.
 Content published in a section is referenced in a "sectionContents" property of the section content type.